KippAD/portfolio-project-3/README.md

 ---
 <img  src="assets/readme-images/admin-collage-1.png" width="80%">

-The admin portal is separated from the rest of the application as it has access to sensitive data and has powers to manipulate the vote.
+The Admin Portal is separated from the rest of the application as it has access to sensitive data and has powers to manipulate the vote.

-- Access to the admin portal is prohibited by login and password.
+- Access to the Admin Portal is prohibited by login and password.
 - Admin is able to view all vote data in tabular form, including names that are omitted in other areas of the application.
 - Menu has access to other admin actions including the voting switch and vote deletion.

-## **Admin Vote Deletion:**
+### **Admin Vote Deletion:**
 ---
 <img  src="assets/readme-images/admin-collage-2.png" width="80%">